pawel-antoniuk/appendix-paper-front-back-eurasip-2021/README.md

 # Software Repository - Automatic discrimination between front and back ensemble locations in HRTF-convolved binaural recordings of music
-This repository consists of scripts and data useful to replicate the experiments described in the paper "Automatic discrimination between front and back ensemble locations in HRTF-convolved binaural recordings of music" (EURASIP Journal on Audio, Speech, and Music Processing 2021).
+This repository consists of scripts and data useful to replicate the experiments described in the paper "Automatic discrimination between front and back ensemble locations in HRTF-convolved binaural recordings of music".

 ## Structure
 The repository is organized as follows: